 - 1. Open up your computer and access the day's Current Events.
 Try to figure out what the headline is and make sure that you are maintaining notes.
 A quiz will be given every two weeks. - 2.
-You will assigned seats, but you will be expected to remain in those seats for the semester..
-This allows me to take attendance quicker, and will make it easier for any substitutes who may have to cover class. - 3.
+You will have assigned seats.
+This allows me to get to know your names quicker, I will be able to take attendance quicker, and makes it easier for any substitutes who may have to cover class. - 3.
 Occasionally we will have writing assignments, so please make sure that you have a writing utensil and paper available at all times. - 4.
 You can chew gum, but please no bubble blowing.
 You will be told to spit it out.
 If gum is discovered in places it shouldn't, then there may be a moratorium instituted. - 5.
 Please respect my materials and the school property in the classroom. - 6.
 Don't believe everything I say.
 Look for proof that what I am saying is true.
 Look it up! - 7.
 Don't be afraid to fail.
 Learn from those mistakes and errors.
 Become a better student and person from your setbacks.